If You’re Going Through Hell, Keep Going.29 comments

 He realized his urge was “an act of wanting to separate himself from the terrible feelings he was having and feel better.”
 I wondered allowed: Wouldn’t anyone want to do this if the feelings are so bad?

 Looking at it this way, his desire was a step in the right direction rather than regression.
 He could now tell me that he’d be crazy if he wanted to stay with these feelings, they were so horrible.
 Hold the straight jacket, HE IS NOT CRAZY!
-If I validated his feelings that he was pathological, I might have missed his desire to feel better and build on this.
+If I validated his feelings that he was pathological, I would miss his desire to feel better and build on this.

 After one conversation with me, telling her everyone wants to escape suffering.
 “It was normal for you during that hard time years ago to have suicide cross your mind.”
 Her anxiety went away immediately, the thoughts went away.
 As soon as she stopped judging herself, the problems stopped.